McDonald's Teams Up With Humane Society To Phase Out Pig Crates

 "Imagine taking a 500-pound, social, intelligent animal and immobilizing them for years," Shapiro says.
 "The crates are lined up by the thousands, like parked cars."

 The Humane Society and other animal welfare groups have been pressuring pork producers on the issue for over a decade.
 In 2007, Smithfield, the world's largest pork producer, said that it would phase out gestational crates by 2017.
-Now McDonald's is joining in.
+Now McDonald's is pushing for bigger changes, faster.

 About 100 million pigs are raised in the United States for food each year, according to the Humane Society.
 And 1 percent of that pork is bought by McDonald's, according to the corporation.